-Professor Steinberg is a Member of the Council on Foreign Relations, Counsellor to the American Society of International Law, and Editor-in-Chief of the award-winning http://iccforum.com/.
+Professor Steinberg is a Member of the Council on Foreign Relations, Counsellor to the American Society of International Law, Chair of the International Trade Law Committee of the American Branch of the International Law Association, and Editor-in-Chief of the award-winning http://iccforum.com/.
 He served on the Board of Editors of the American Journal of International Law (2004-2014) and on the Editorial Board of International Organization (2003-2012).
 He has taught law courses on six continents including at Stanford Law School, the University of California Berkeley (Boalt Hall) School of Law, Sciences Po (Institut d’Etudes Politiques) in France, and the University of Coimbra in Portugal.

 Prior to arriving at UCLA, Professor Steinberg worked as Assistant General Counsel to the United States Trade Representative in Washington, D.C., and later as an associate with Morrison & Foerster in San Francisco.
-He also served as Project Director at the Berkeley Roundtable on the International Economy (BRIE) at UC Berkeley.
+He also served as Project Director at BRIE, was a Ford Foundation Fellow at Harvard (1988-89) and a MacArthur Foundation Fellow at Stanford (1987-88).